cnnrbrn/noroff-programming-foundations-content/week-1/lesson-1.md

 Programming is the act of writing instructions for a computer to follow.

+Computers only speak `binary`, in `0`s and `1`s.
+In order to communicate with them we use programming languages which are eventually translated into binary.

-In web browsers, we use `JavaScript` to write these instructions.
-A program inside the browser called a JavaScript engine `interprets` the code we write and delivers it to the computer to execute.
+In web browsers, `JavaScript` is the programming language we use.
+A program inside the browser called a JavaScript engine translates the code - this is called `interpretation` - and delivers it to the computer to execute.

+We are not going to go into too much more theory, but rather get you coding writing JavaScript as soon as possible.

 ## Writing JavaScript

-### Development console
+### Using the development console

-We recommned using [Chrome](https://www.google.com/chrome/) as your web browser when developing for the web, and the instructions and screenshots will be from that browser.
+We recommend using [Chrome](https://www.google.com/chrome/) as your web browser when developing for the web, and the instructions and screenshots will be from that browser.

+We can use a browser's `console` to write and run JavaScript without needing any other program.

+To open the console, do one of the following:

+- right-click anywhere on a web page and select `Inspect` from the menu
+-

 We will be writing our JavaScript in files, but paying attention to the console in your browser is important as this is where errors in your code will appear.